 The TOE controls and isolates information flowing between the peripheral device interfaces and a computer interface.
-The peripheral devices supported include USB keyboard; USB mouse; USB authentication device (CAC reader and smart card); audio output; and (depending on device type) DisplayPort, DVI-I, or HDMI video.
+The peripheral devices supported include USB keyboard; USB mouse; audio output; and (depending on device type) DisplayPort, DVI-I, or HDMI video.
 Some TOE models accept DisplayPort signals at the computer interface and internally convert the signals to HDMI signals and then convert back to DisplayPort for output to the console interface.